UCLNatSci/2022/NSCI0011/python_methods/html/_sources/programming/tools.md

 ## Spyder

-Spyder is an software development tool designed for scientific computing.
+Spyder is a software development tool designed for scientific computing.
 The interface of Spyder is very similar to other IDEs such as MATLAB and RStudio including console, code editor, file browser and object viewer.
 It is important to become familiar with this interface since it is quite different to the notebook-style interface that you might be used to.
 While it might seem more complicated at first, Spyder has many benefits including:

 - ability to perform computing directly on your computer's hardware
 - ability to dynamically inspect variable values